miltonmaleiane/FlutterImcApp/README.md

 # FlutterImcApp
-A simple APP that calculates BODY MASS INDEX using Flutter.
+A simple APP that calculates BODY MASS INDEX using Flutter